sailoog/openplotter-documentation/en/tools.md

 * Calculate

-This is used to calculate the true wind
+This is used to calculate the true wind from apparent wind

 ![](/assets/Calculate.jpg)